lavanyanigam/VLG-Blog/LDMs.md

 # Latent Diffusion Model Architecture

-Traditional diffusion models worked in high-dimensional pixel spaces, making them computationally expensive to train and incredibly slow to generate images.
+Traditional diffusion models worked in high-dimensional pixel spaces, making them computationally expensive to train and very slow to generate images.
 Because of this, they could not produce high-resolution outputs.

 In other words, these traditional models processed the entire high-resolution image tensor as it was for most of the training.
 Imagine running heavy computations 1,000 times on a $1024 \times 1024 \times 3$ tensor.
 Only the GPU cost would dig holes in your pokets.